kimgogowow/shoptaki-realestate/README.md

               4)new user can do registeration with the register button in the login page

   things to do further: the current avatar pic is limited to the fixed one, need to fix that later.

+  all the static images are currently saved in https://sm.ms/